-1. The Arbitration Tribunal shall dismiss a claim by a claimant who has submitted a claim to any domestic or international court or tribunal concerning the same treatment as that alleged to breach the provisions of this Agreement, unless the claimant withdraws such pending claim.
-This paragraph does not apply if the claimant submits a claim to a domestic court or tribunal seeking interim injunctive or declaratory relief.

-2. Together with the submission of a claim the claimant shall provide:

-(a) evidence that it has withdrawn any pending proceedings before any domestic or international court or tribunal under domestic or international law concerning the same treatment as that alleged to breach the provisions of this Agreement; and
+- 1. The Arbitration Tribunal shall dismiss a claim by a claimant who has submitted a claim to an arbitration tribunal under this Agreement or to any domestic or international court or tribunal concerning the same treatment as that alleged to breach the provisions of this Agreement, unless the claimant withdraws such pending claim. - 2.
+Together with the submission of a claim the claimant shall provide: - (a) evidence that it has withdrawn any pending proceedings before any domestic or international court or tribunal under domestic or international law concerning the same treatment as that alleged to breach the provisions of this Agreement; and